 In early November, the new overlook deck steel was placed on the Terrace.

-The limestone column base is shown in process (photo below, left) and completed (center); they have also completed the River Current seats (right).
+The limestone column base is shown in process (photo below, left) and completed (center); they also completed the River Current seats (right).

 Chevo Studios sent these pictures on their progress as of January 2021.
 Canal boat carving (below, left); canal boat carving end detail (center); limestone column texture (right).
 Installation of the artwork onsite to begin late summer 2021.

 The Downtown Central Library’s Rundel Terrace Revitalization Project will transform a long-closed area into a new park-like public riverfront terrace, designed with spaces, pathways and seating for engagement, education and reflection.